JRasmusBm/git-workshop/05_merge_vs_rebase.md

   conflictstyle = diff3
 ```

-You will see that it has now added a new section in the conflict diff.
-The
+When we re-run the merge/rebase we see that it has now added a new section in
-middle section is the code at the closest common parent in the commit tree.
+the conflict diff.
+The middle section is the code at the closest common parent
+in the commit tree.

 ```sh
 git merge main